Deltora Quest (book series): Barda

 At the beginning of the series Barda appears to be a poor beggar living on the streets of Del.
-He escaped the palace the day the Shadow Lord attacked and his mother, Mrs Minns, died, becoming a beggar because he knew he would be the next target the enemy would try to kill.
+He escaped the palace the day the Shadow Lord attacked and his mother, the nursemaid Min, died, becoming a beggar because he knew he would be the next target the enemy would try to kill.
 He is revealed to be an ex-palace guard who assumes the role of protector to Lief, much to both his and Lief's dismay.
 He is a skilled swordsman and often makes grim jokes about being stuck with two young hot-heads (Lief and Jasmine).
 During the series, Barda competes in a contest in which he describes his special skill as strength.
 He helps Lief and Jasmine along the quest and is always stronghearted, never gives up hope and is rather a gentle giant.
 At the end of the third series Barda finds love and happiness with Lindal of Broome, whom he marries and together they have six children.